abdokaseb/Pipeline-Processor/README.md

  * i have change SHL Rsrc, Imm to SHL Rdst, Imm

  * Rdst in our op code is the first register (the first part after opcode )
+ * all numbers in teacher assistant test files assumed to be hex